 The arrival of a dragonfly and other mysterious incidents brings a radical change to Callie’s thinking.
 What starts out as one small flight of fancy, or was it something more? leads Callie on an endearing journey.
 The story of loss and bereavement quickly grows into a journey of discovery as Callie tries to get her life back on track.

 Far from being a sad story, this book has it all, adventure, detective work, a bucket list and romance.
 I thoroughly enjoyed this well thought out, uplifting story, although it just missed out on five stars.
-I hate to spoil what should have been a faultless review, but this story would benefit from a professional final edit as some of the spelling errors and typos were annoying.

 While I have been writing since I can remember, it wasn’t until 2006, after my kids were grown, that I decided to take my writing seriously.
 I have written for newspapers and magazines, and I have had several short stories published.
 In January of 2016, I finished my first novella Complicated Inheritance and am now working on a romance to come out in March of 2016 which is the first of a series.